Reference

 Gap (championship)

 Points difference between two drivers or teams.
-We track the running gap, and project the final gap based on race-by-race model output.
+We track the running gap across the season.

 Lap delta